Westminster School: Language

+Station

 The school has three Eton Fives courts behind Ashburnham House.
 The school frequently fields pupils as national entries in international competitions in rowing, or "water", and fencing.

-Westminster School Boat Club is one of the oldest rowing clubs in the world, located on the River Thames.
+Westminster School Boat Club is the oldest rowing club in the world, located on the River Thames.
 The Oxford University Boat Club uses Westminster's boathouse at Putney as its HQ for the annual Oxford and Cambridge boat race on the Thames.
 The boathouse was remodelled in 1997 and won a Wandsworth design award in 1999.
 The school's colour is pink; Westminster rowers raced Eton College for the right to wear the colour.
-One story goes that, at one annual Eton-Westminster rowing race, both crews arrived wearing pink, which was fashionable at the time.
-The Eton crew bought some light-blue ribbons (which later became the standard Eton colours) to differentiate themselves, but the Westminster crew won the race and the right to wear pink in perpetuity.
 The premier Leander Club at Henley, founded in London by a number of Old Westminster rowers, later adopted it, although they call the colour cerise.
 The only problems arise when racing against Abingdon School, whose team also wears pink.